laine-sa/solgov-distributor/README.md

-# Solana Governance token distribute
+# Solana Governance token distributor

 This repository is forked from Jito's [Merkle Distributor](https://github.com/jito-foundation/distributor) and intended to be used for the distribution of vote-specific tokens for validator governance.